At Home with Parables – Inside a Tradition House in Tayible

 Other resources you may be interested in:

-Those Who Mourn – The Beatitudes of JesusWho are the “those who mourn” in Mathew 5:4?
+The Pure in Heart – The Beatitudes of JesusWho are “the pure in heart” in Matthew 5:8?
 Dr. Craig Blomberg explores the biblical...